Chapter Four: Commit... to YOU: Plot

-Sally (Sarah Goldberg) creates a Facebook profile for Barry (Bill Hader) using his stage name "Barry Block".
-Barry decides to search for an old military friend, Chris Lucado.
-Sally states she will miss the acting class that day, as her agent gave her another audition, but they plan to meet at a party held that night by Natalie (D'Arcy Carden).
-Barry later receives a message from Chris, who wants to meet with him.
+Sally (Sarah Goldberg) creates a Facebook profile for Barry (Bill Hader) under his stage name "Barry Block", which he uses to reconnect with an old military friend, Chris Lucado.
+Sally has an audition and they plan to meet at a party held that night by Natalie (D'Arcy Carden).

-Barry rendezvous with Fuches (Stephen Root), who has been released.
-Fuches informs Barry that he now has to raid a Bolivian stash house with many armed men, which Barry finds extremely dangerous.
-Meanwhile, the Los Angeles Police Department is forced to bring a technician to unlock the password access, as Moss (Paula Newsome) exceeded the amount of limited options, blocking access to the lipstick camera.
-Moss then calls Gene (Henry Winkler), who claims to have information regarding Ryan but wants to meet her at a restaurant to disclose the information.
-Gene attends an audition, which does not seem to impress the casting agents.
-Sally prepares for her audition with her manager Mike Hallman (Robert Curtis Brown).
-During this, Mike makes unwelcome advances to an uncomfortable Sally, although he claims he was just joking.
+Barry meets with Fuches (Stephen Root), who informs Barry that the Chechens want him to carry out a dangerous raid on a Bolivian stash house.
+Meanwhile, the Los Angeles Police Department brings in a technician to unlock the lipstick camera after Moss (Paula Newsome) exceeds the amount of password attempts.
+Moss calls Gene (Henry Winkler), who is at an audition and claims to have information regarding Ryan which he offers to disclose over dinner at a restaurant.
+Sally's manager Mike Hallman (Robert Curtis Brown) makes unwelcome advances towards her while practicing for the audition, and plays it off as a joke.